flagpolejs/flagpole/docs/index.md

 this.assert(5).type.equals('number');
 ```

+## AssertionContext

+This is the context that each set of next callbacks within a Scenario operate with as the "this" value.
+It gives you all the handy methods and properties that you need.

+### Methods

+[ working on it ]

+### Properties

+[ working on it ]

+## CSSRule

+This object contains declarations for a given CSS selector.
+You would get this within the context of a Stylesheet scenario.
+This would come from a this.select('#myElement') type selector from the AssertionContext.

+### Methods

+[ working on it ]

+### Properties

+[ working on it ]

+## DOMElement

+This object contains elements within the DOM for Puppeteer browser scenarios or Cheerio HTML scenarios.
+You typically get this element by way of this.select('css selector path') from the AssertionContext.

+### Methods

+[ working on it ]

+### Properties

+[ working on it ]

+## Scenario

+A scenario is a collection of tests.
+It is a child of a Suite.

+### Methods

+[ working on it ]

+### Properties

+[ working on it ]

 ## Suite

 A Suite is essentially a collection of test Scenarios.
 You will be able to choose which suite or suites you want to run, so it's important to think how you want to group them.